GergelyTuri/tFC-rig/Software/Rig/README.md

 Upload `Rig.ino` to the Arduino.
 This is the main program that runs the rig.

-TODO:

-* Let's reset the arduino every time before the session starts to make sure everything is in a good state. see [this](https://arduinogetstarted.com/faq/how-to-reset-arduino-by-programming) this does not seem to work.
-I think i don't get the logic. it resets the arduino but then it does not run the setup function again. i also tried an implementation based on [watchdog timer](https://chat.openai.com/share/15c3ecfc-6d2a-4661-86cb-448098e0bf0f) but that did not work either. it resets the arduino but then it does not run the setup function again.
-Maybe using the reset pin would work.
-* let's also stop running the script when `KeyboardInterrupt` is raised in the  `py_arduion_serial.py` script.

 ## Rig Operation

 The rig Arduino sketch works with the following stages: